Pi-Squared-Inc/proof-checker-public/README.md

 # $\Pi^2$ Proof Checkers

 This repository contains implementations of the matchign logic proof checker using various ZK implementations.
+Note that the code in this repository is experimental and exploratory.

 ## Risc0